Jerry-29/PullAndBear.com-Clone/README.md

 <h2>Project Statements</h2>
 <p>
-    We are  team of four members working on this project. i.e 1- Avdhesh Pal.
+    We are  team of four members working on this project.<br>
+1- Avdhesh Pal.

 2- Govind Singh.